-Just over a year ago I became vegan and since then one of the questions that I keep asking myself is enter site how far do I take it?
+Just over a year ago I became vegan and since then one of the questions that I keep asking myself is watch how far do I take it?

 As soon as you start to think about the manufacturing process for objects around you – some that you use daily – it can be quite overwhelming.
 I remember one day standing in my bedroom and looking around in disbelief at how blind I’d been.
 More than half of my make up and skincare came from brands that tested on animals, my shoes were made from leather and my coat from wool.